 - There are various treatment options to treat benzo addiction including detox, dual diagnosis treatment, residential and outpatient centers.

 If you or a loved one is struggling with benzodiazepine addiction, help is available.
-The Recovery Village Palm Beach is a treatment center staffed with knowledgeable and compassionate addiction professionals.
-Contacting The Recovery Village is free and confidential and can provide you with the guidance you need to select the treatment option that is best for you.
+The Recovery Village Palm Beach at Baptist Health is a treatment center staffed with knowledgeable and compassionate addiction professionals.
+Contacting The Recovery Village Palm Beach at Baptist Health is free and confidential and can provide you with the guidance you need to select the treatment option that is best for you.